CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 Here is how to set those stopping parameters in two very different translation scenarios:

-**Scenario 1: Fixing values directly at the source  -** In a scenario where you want to fix the source data in order to have a clean target table without error codes, you must repeat this "modify translation rules, test, fix source table, retest" cycle until all source values pass the validation rules.
+**Scenario 1: Fixing values at the source  -** In a scenario where you want to fix the source data in order to have a clean target table without error codes, you must repeat this "modify translation rules, test, fix source table, retest" cycle until all source values pass the validation rules.
 You can achieve this by setting the "stopOnTranslationError" and the "stopOnInvalidSource" TT_Translate() parameters to TRUE until completion of the translation.
 When all source values are fixed and pass every validation rules, the engine will not stop anymore.

 **Scenario 2: Fixing the translation file -** In a scenario where you do not want to modify the source table and prefer the engine to replace invalid values with error codes (the default ones or the ones defined in the translation table), it is better not to leave TT_Translate() "stopOnInvalidSource" to TRUE.
 It would stop the engine every time a source value is invalidated and prevent you to move forward with the translation table.
-In this scenario it is preferable to keep the TT_Translate() "stopOnInvalidSource" parameter to FALSE (it's default value) and add 'STOP' directly in the translation table after the validation rule error code. e.g. "notNull(attribute|ERROR_CODE, TRUE)".
+In this scenario it is preferable to keep the TT_Translate() "stopOnInvalidSource" parameter to FALSE (it's default value) and add 'STOP' directly in the translation table after the validation rule error code. e.g. "notNull(attribute|ERROR_CODE, STOP)".
 When you are happy with the validation rules and error codes set for an attribute, you can remove 'STOP' from this rule and the engine will not stop anymore when invalidation occurs.
 It will write the error code in the target table in place of the translated value and log the invalid value in the log table.
 You can then set 'STOP' for a next validation rule and go on until you are happy with all the validation rules and error codes.

 **Overwriting default error codes -** Default error codes for the provided helper functions are defined in the TT_DefaultErrorCode() function in the helperFunctions.sql file.
 This function is itself called by the engine TT_DefaultProjectErrorCode() function.
 You can redefine all default error codes by overwritting the TT_DefaultErrorCode() function or you can redefine only some of them by overwritting the TT_DefaultProjectErrorCode() function (other error codes will still be defined by TT_DefaultErrorCode()).
 Simply copy the TT_DefaultErrorCode() or the TT_DefaultProjectErrorCode() function in your project and define a error code for each possible types (text, integer, double precision, geometry) for every helper function for which you want to redefine the error code.